oVirt/ovirt-site/source/documentation/draft/building-engine-draft.html.md

     ENGINE_HTTPS_ENABLED=false
     ENGINE_AJP_ENABLED=false

-Adjust the configuration of the engine to connect connect to the database using the *trust* mode and no password.
-Add the following parameters to the `$HOME/ovirt-engine/installation/etc/sysconfig/ovirt-engine` file:
+5. Adjust the database connection details to use the *trust* mode and no password:

     ENGINE_DB_USER=postgres
     ENGINE_DB_PASSWORD=

-Note that the `ENGINE_DB_PASSWORD` parameter is empty on purpose, as we are using the *trust* authentication mode in the database.

-Create the directories where the engine will store state and temporary files:

-    $ mkdir -p $HOME/ovirt-engine/installation/var/lib/ovirt-engine/content
-    $ mkdir -p $HOME/ovirt-engine/installation/var/lib/ovirt-engine/deployments
-    $ mkdir -p $HOME/ovirt-engine/installation/var/run
-    $ mkdir -p $HOME/ovirt-engine/installation/var/cache/ovirt-engine
-    $ mkdir -p $HOME/ovirt-engine/installation/var/lock/ovirt-engine
-    $ mkdir -p $HOME/ovirt-engine/installation/var/log/ovirt-engine
+6. In development environments it is also very useful to be able to connect to the Java virtual machine with your debugger.
+To enable that add the following parameter:

+    ENGINE_DEBUG_ADDRESS=0.0.0.0:8787

+Then you can connect with your debugger using port 8787.

 ## Testing